secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - [x] Define used subfolder or similar

 The delivery of the Secure Crypto Config will be done within a subfolder inside the Interface.
 Therefore, with each version of the Interface the current and the previously supported Secure Crypto Config will be provided.
 The Secure Crypto Config will be stored inside the subfolder `configs` which is located in the Interfaces `src`-folder.
-The subfolder `configs` is organized in the same way as in the official repository (see {{RepoFormat}}).
 In each new version of the Interface the newest Secure Crypto Configs and its signatures will be added.
 If new Secure Crypto Configs will be published which are not already contained inside the corresponding Interface version they must be added manually or they are added inside the next version of the Interface.